edlee123/agentmcp_examples/README.md

 A template for Agentic AI apps using LangChain (orchestration) + OpenRouter (LLMs) + FastMCP (MCP tools) + OpenWebUI (front end).
 The agent in this example is a LangChain ReAct agent.

-## 🏗️ Pre-requisites
+## Pre-requisites

-OpenAI-compatible API endpoint and API key (supports OpenAI, OpenRouter, and other compatible providers).
+- Git
+- Docker and Docker Compose
+- API keys for your chosen providers (OpenRouter, NVIDIA, Cerebras, etc.)

+By default the project uses [OpenRouter](https://openrouter.ai) for LLM endpoints.
+The API key is accessible under your profile "Keys".
+Other OpenAI-compatible endpoints can also be used e.g., OpenAI, NVIDIA NIM, Cerebras, Hugging Face, so long as the model supports tool calling.

-## 🏗️ Architecture
+## Project Structure

 ```
 agentmcp_examples/